MicrosoftDocs/power-platform/power-platform/admin/preview-october-2019-updates.md

 Visit the [Power Platform Admin center](https://admin.powerplatform.microsoft.com/) and select the environment you want to enable for the 2019 release wave 2 updates.

 > [!IMPORTANT]
-> We highly recommend that you create a copy of your production environment as a Sandbox environment to try out the 2019 release wave 2 updates.
+> We highly recommend that you create a copy of your production environment as a sandbox environment to try out the 2019 release wave 2 updates.
 After enabling the 2019 release wave 2 update, it can’t be turned off.
-Therefore, it’s necessary to first test the updates in a Sandbox environment prior to enabling it in a production environment that could impact your users in the organization.
+Therefore, it’s necessary to first test the updates in a sandbox environment prior to enabling it in a production environment that could impact your users in the organization.

 Select **Manage**.